LouieOHagan/CI-Milestone1-Project/README.md

 ## Deployment

 ### GitHub Pages
-The the project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/LouieOHagan/CI-Milestone1-Project)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.